jacky9813/python3.10-el7/README.md

 # Python 3.10 RPM package for Enterprise Linux 7

-Note: The RPM spec is still in development.

 While Fedora Project has [rpms/python3.10](https://src.fedoraproject.org/rpms/python3.10) RPM source code, it doesn't work on EL7 as it uses multiple new directives that EL7 RPM cannot support.